-To ensure that a building meets the ENERGY STAR requirements, the developer of a project participating in the program must provide EPA or its designated agent with program specific submittals.
-These submittals, which must be validated by a Licensed Professional are used to demonstrate that the program’s requirements have been met, that all prerequisites are included, and that each energy conservation measure is installed to specification.
-Please visit the Certification Process page for more information on how buildings earn the ENERGY STAR.
+The developer of a project participating in the program must provide EPA or its designated agent with program specific submittals.
+These submittals, which must be validated by a Licensed Professional, are used to demonstrate that the program’s requirements have been met, that all prerequisites are included, and that each energy conservation measure is installed to specification.
+Please visit the Certification Process page for more information on how to earn the ENERGY STAR.

-Although an eligible building may qualify for the ENERGY STAR by meeting the requirements of the Performance Path or the Prescriptive Path, building performance is as much a function of proper building management as the energy conservation measures incorporated into the structure.
-Therefore, after the project qualifies for the ENERGY STAR, the developer/owner must commit to benchmarking their building in Portfolio Manager for a period of two years.
+Building performance is as much a function of proper building management as the energy conservation measures incorporated into the structure.
+Therefore, after units in a building earn the ENERGY STAR, the developer/owner must commit to benchmarking the building in Portfolio Manager for a period of two years.
 For more information please see the Benchmarking page.

-There are two paths to certify a multifamily mid or high rise project to meet ENERGY STAR’s requirements for energy efficiency.
+There are two paths available to meet ENERGY STAR’s MFHR requirements:

 Please note that although the Performance Path allows for some trade-offs when selecting energy conservation measures for meeting the Performance Target, the program has set some minimum prerequisites for specific energy efficiency components.
-Although the prerequisite measures can be used to help the project meet the Performance Target, failure to meet the prerequisite requirements will result in the project not being qualified as ENERGY STAR.
+Although the prerequisite measures can be used to help the project meet the Performance Target, failure to meet the prerequisite requirements will result in the project not earning the ENERGY STAR.
 The prerequisites are found within the ENERGY STAR MFHR Performance Path document.